Russ Hellickson

-Russell Owen "Russ" Hellickson (born May 29, 1948) is an American former amateur wrestler and collegiate wrestling coach.
+Russell Owen "Russ" Hellickson (born May 29, 1948) is an American former amateur freestyle wrestler and collegiate wrestling coach.
 Born in Madison, Wisconsin, Hellickson competed in the 1976 Summer Olympics for the United States, winning the silver medal in the Freestyle Heavyweight competition and served as the captain of the U.S. squad in 1980.
 He served as national charter president of Federation of Wrestling Clubs, vice president on the USWF National Board of Control, and as a member of the USWF Hall of Fame selection committee.
-He was also the head wrestling coach at Wisconsin (1982-1986) before finishing out his coaching career at The Ohio State University from 1986-2006.
+He was also the head wrestling coach at Wisconsin (1982–1986) before finishing out his coaching career at The Ohio State University from 1986 to 2006.

 Wrestling career

 High school

 Hellickson was a three-sport high school star, winning three AAU wrestling titles and the 1966 WIAA State Meet at 180 pounds for Stoughton High School in Wisconsin.

 College

 Russ was a consistent winner at the University of Wisconsin, which would lead into national and international prominence after graduation in 1970.